philip82148/cpp-dump/README.md

  * Member functions to be displayed must be const.
  */
 #define CPP_DUMP_DEFINE_EXPORT_OBJECT(T, members...)

 /**
+ * Make export_var() support every type that has the specified members.
+ * Member functions to be displayed must be const.
+ * Compile errors in this macro, such as ambiguous function calls, are never reported due to SFINAE.
+ */
+#define CPP_DUMP_DEFINE_DANGEROUS_EXPORT_OBJECT(members...)

+/**
  * Make export_var() support enum T.